 The Hidden Risk After Radiesse Injection: Why Does the Jaw Keep Getting Wider?

 "My chin keeps getting wider, and I can feel hard lumps that weren't there before.
 My doctor says there's no enzyme to dissolve Radiesse — so what do I do?"
 At FILLER REVISION, Radiesse complications are among our most technically demanding cases because there is no pharmacological shortcut.
 Patients arrive after months or years of waiting for "natural absorption" that never happened, with jaw widening, palpable calcified nodules, and tissue fibrosis that steroids and massage cannot resolve.
-In our experience treating hundreds of CaHA complications, ultrasound-guided minimally invasive extraction is the only definitive solution when no dissolver exists.
+In our experience treating hundreds of CaHA (Calcium Hydroxyapatite) complications, ultrasound-guided minimally invasive extraction is the primary definitive solution when no dissolver exists.

 Key Insight: At FILLER REVISION, we see this pattern regularly — while Radiesse is marketed as being absorbed within 12–18 months, clinical practice reveals that residual deposits and calcification are far from rare, particularly when large volumes are injected or placement depth is incorrect.